-The voice.
-What a phenomenal instrument we as human beings carry.
-When researched, the Merriam- Webster dictionary highlights various meanings, but one that stands out to me is: The voice is an expiration of air with vocal cords drawn close so as to vibrate audibly.
+The voice– a phenomenal instrument we carry as human beings.
+The Merriam- Webster dictionary defines the voice as the expiration of air with vocal cords drawn close so as to vibrate audibly.
 Although we are blessed with this unique source of sound, at times it can be hard to use, find, receive and accept.

 With Christmas only a few hours away, I can only imagine how Mary was feeling around this time as she prepared to conceive the Son of God.
 After hearing word from the angel Gabriel that she would give birth to him, instead of rejoicing, Mary was troubled and confused.
 However, the angel informed her not to be afraid for she had found favor with God (Luke 1:30) and His Holy Spirit would come upon her and His power of the Highest would overshadow her (Luke 1:35).